Most everyone that comes to therapy is looking for a second chance.

-Read here: “Why Does Therapy Take So Long?
+Read here: “Why Does Therapy Take So Long?”

 What is “Dynamic” Psychotherapy?

-Dynamic psychotherapy considers significant moments, events and relationships in your life and your reactions, past and present, conscious and unconscious.
+Dynamic psychotherapy is a therapy that considers significant moments, events and relationships in your life and your reactions, past and present, conscious and unconscious.
 While symptom relief is a necessary and important part of psychotherapy it is the underlying issues that led to your symptoms that make more enduring change possible.
-The work I do focuses on the what leads to your symptoms.
+The work I do focuses on what leads to your symptoms.
 Your symptoms begin to make sense and typically reduce or dissipate in severity.
 You and I think about you as a whole person in the present and with the understanding of the context of your past experience.

 If you knew that you could make a significant shift in your well-being and state of mind would you put effort into that change?
 Psychoanalysis targets change unlike other types of present-day psychotherapies.